 Beef Kidney Nutrition

-Beef kidney is rich in vitamin B12, selenium, and heme iron.
+Beef kidney is an organ meat rich in vitamin B12, selenium, and heme iron.
 It also offers decent amounts of copper and zinc.

-As part of the like-supports-like properties of many organ meats, kidney contains the rare amino acid, L-ergothioneine — this compound promotes the kidney health of people who ingest it!
+As part of the like-supports-like properties of many organ meats, kidney contains the rare amino acid, L-ergothioneine — a compound that may promote the kidney health of people who ingest it.

 |Beef Kidney: Raw|